The Politics Shed- A Free Text Book for all students of Politics.

 Case study Trump & the Supreme Court

-While Presidents can change the composition, they have virtually no influence over any one of the nine Justices who make a decision, including the ones they have appointed.
+However, while Presidents can change the composition, they have virtually no influence over any one of the nine Justices who make a decision, including the ones they have appointed.
 Justices have life tenure, so the president can make no threat of removal against them.
-Also, most presidents only make one or two appointments, with limited overall impact during their presidency.

 The role of the presidency is to defend the law and the Constitution, which means executing Supreme Court decisions.
 Presidents sometimes give a hostile response to court rulings, however.
 Obama criticised the court for its Citizens United ruling, while many of them sat in the audience of his 2010 State of the Union address.
 More controversially, there have been some occasions when presidents have challenged the legitimacy of a court ruling and attempted to undermine it.
 Trump immediately clashed with the judiciary in 2017, attacking the judge who halted his immigration ban.
 Referring to District Judge Robart as a `so called Judge,' Trump instructed the US public to blame the judge if anything went wrong.
 Even Senior Republicans such as Mitch McConnell were critical of Trump's approach.